aryklein/poc-kubernetes/kubernetes-do/README.md

 # Kubernetes on Digitalocean

-This cluster is created with `Terraform 0.14.3`.
+Kubernetes cluster on Digitalocean deployed with `Terraform 0.14.3`.
+The luster autoscaler is enabled in the default node pool.
+Parameters are defined in `terraform.tfvars`.

+## Dowload Terraform

 ```bash
 TF_VER=0.14.3